urianchang/DojoAssignments/readme.md

-This folder contains all the projects and assignments that were worked on by Urian Chang at Coding Dojo - Silicon Valley (started January 2017).
+This folder contains all the projects and assignments that were worked on by Urian Chang at Coding Dojo - Silicon Valley (started January 2017; completed April 2017).

 Belt status of specific modules: